 The New Coronavirus Appears To Take A Greater Toll On Men Than On Women

-As the coronavirus sweeps across the globe, one pattern remains consistent: men seem harder hit by the virus than women and are more likely to have severe illness or die.
+As the coronavirus sweeps across the globe, one pattern remains consistent: Men seem harder hit by the virus than women and are more likely to have severe illness or die.

 At least in the United States, however, it seems that men are less likely to seek out testing for the virus when they feel sick.